kangzy-fix/kangzy-fix/README.md

 👯‍♀️ I'm looking to collaborate on projects

-🤔 I'm looking for help with my
+🤔 I'm looking for help with my new programming language.

 💬 Ask me about coding